ravidorr/ForkSure/docs/DEVELOPMENT_WORKFLOW.md

 ## 📝 **Commit Message Format**

-Use conventional commits for clear history:
+Use conventional commits for a clear history:

 ```
 type(scope): brief description